baconjs/bacon.js/README.md

 dot, the elements will be mapped to the corresponding field/function in the event value.
 For instance map(".keyCode") will pluck the keyCode field from the input values.
 If keyCode was a function, the result stream would contain the values returned by the function.
+The Function Construction rules below apply here.

 `streamOrProperty.mapError(f)` maps errors using given function.
 More spedifically, feeds the "error" field of the error event to the function and produces a "Next" event based on the return value.
-Similarly to `map`, you cal also use constant values and property extractor strings for working with the error objects.
+Function Construction rules apply.

 `streamOrProperty.filter(f)` filters values using given predicate function.
 Instead of a function, you can use a constant value (true/false) or a